Jalbiti/DNAffinity/README.md

 #### Machine Learning method to predict binding sites for different Transcription Factors using data from different experimental techniques.

 DNAffinity presents a physics-based machine learning approach to predict *in vitro* transcription factor binding affinities from structural and mechanical DNA properties directly derived from atomistic molecular dynamics simulations.
 The method is able to predict affinities obtained with high-throughput techniques as different as uPBM, gcPBM and HT-SELEX.
 When complemented with chromatin structure information, our *in vitro* trained method provides also good estimates of *in vivo* binding sites in yeast.

-The pipeline for a specific protein consists on:
+The pipeline for a specific protein consists of:

-1. Getting the data file (i.e under the **test_data** folder the `Gata4_alignment_weighted.txt` file)
+1. Getting the data file (e.g. the `Gata4_alignment_weighted.txt` file from the **test_data** folder)
-2. Running the corresponging regressor (i.e. `python upbm_regressor.py`)
+2. Running the corresponding regressor (e.g. `python upbm_regressor.py` for uPBM data)

 This is a brief summary of the main functions: